Afida Turner: Politics

 On May 31, 2020, Turner announced her candidacy for President of France in the 2022 election.
-She is running on a platform opposing police violence and in favor of the Yellow Vests Movement.
-If elected, she would be the first female and first African President of the Republic.
-However, on January 11, 2021, she announced that she was withdrawing her candidacy.
+She ran on a platform opposing police violence and in favor of the Yellow Vests Movement.
+If elected, she would have been the first female and first African President of the Republic.
+However, on January 11, 2021, she announced that she had withdrawn her candidacy.